Nauru: Politics

-The president of Nauru is Russ Kun, who heads a 19-member unicameral parliament.
+The president of Nauru is David Adeang, who heads a 19-member unicameral parliament.
 The country is a member of the United Nations, the Commonwealth of Nations, and the Asian Development Bank.
 Nauru also participates in the Commonwealth and Olympic Games.
-Recently Nauru became a member country of the International Renewable Energy Agency (IRENA).
+Recently, Nauru became a member country of the International Renewable Energy Agency (IRENA).
 The Republic of Nauru became the 189th member of the International Monetary Fund in April 2016.

 Nauru is a republic with a parliamentary system of government.
 The president is both head of state and head of government and is dependent on parliamentary confidence to remain president.
 All 19 parliament seats are elected every three years.
 The parliament elects the president from its members, and the president appoints a cabinet of five to six members.
 As a result of a referendum in 2021, naturalised citizens and their descendants are barred from becoming parliamentarians.

-Nauru does not have any formal structure for political parties, and candidates typically stand for office as independents; fifteen of the 19 members of the current Parliament are independents.
+Nauru lacks any formal structure for political parties, and candidates typically stand for office as independents; fifteen of the 19 members of the current parliament are independents.
 Four parties that have been active in Nauruan politics are the Nauru Party, the Democratic Party, Nauru First and the Centre Party.
 However, alliances within the government are often formed based on extended family ties rather than party affiliation.

 From 1992 to 1999, Nauru had a local government system known as the Nauru Island Council (NIC).
+It was a successor to the Nauru Local Government Council, established in 1951.
 This nine-member council was designed to provide municipal services.
 The NIC was dissolved in 1999 and all assets and liabilities became vested in the national government.
 Land tenure on Nauru is unusual: all Nauruans have certain rights to all land on the island, which is owned by individuals and family groups.
 Government and corporate entities do not own any land, and they must enter into a lease arrangement with landowners to use land.
 Non-Nauruans cannot own land on the island.

 Nauru's Supreme Court, headed by the Chief Justice, is paramount on constitutional issues.
 Other cases can be appealed to the two-judge Appellate Court.
 Parliament cannot overturn court decisions.
 Historically, Appellate Court rulings could be appealed to the High Court of Australia, though this happened only rarely and the Australian court's appellate jurisdiction ended entirely on 12 March 2018 after the Government of Nauru unilaterally ended the arrangement.
 Lower courts consist of the District Court and the Family Court, both of which are headed by a Resident Magistrate, who also is the Registrar of the Supreme Court.
 There are two other quasi-courts: the Public Service Appeal Board and the Police Appeal Board, both of which are presided over by the Chief Justice.